 What is a Facelift?

-A facelift, also called rhytidecomy, is a plastic surgery procedure which tightens wrinkles and sagging skin on the face and neck.
+A Facelift, also called Rhytidectomy, is a plastic surgery procedure which tightens wrinkles and sagging skin on the face and neck.
 The goal is a natural, refreshed facial appearance which helps you look younger, not ‘done.’
 There are several versions of a Facelift and they generally refer to what part of the face is being rejuvenated by lifting and dissecting of the tissues.
 In addition, structures of the face can be rejuvenated with fat injection.
 Types of facelifts include:

 How is a Facelift performed?